alexsanjoseph/compareDF/cran-comments.md

 * Changed deprecated `_gather` to `pivot_longer` (thanks to `olivroy`!)
 * Fixed a bug where `compare_df` would mutate the global data to data.table
+* Removed all examples from the code because CRAN server can't handle it

 ## Test environments